snchakri/lumen_25028_ttms/stage_6/deap_family/Stage 6.3 DEAP Solver Family – Comprehensive Onboa.md

     - A: Enable deep logging in processing/logging.py, turn on per-gene validation traces, and inspect operator application points.

 Closing
-This documentation provides everything needed to onboard engineers and judges onto the Stage 6.3 DEAP Solver Family: clear structure, deep theoretical linkage, strict contracts, memory discipline, and verifiable, production-grade design.
+This documentation provides everything needed to onboard engineers and judges onto the Stage 6.3 DEAP Solver Family: clear structure, deep theoretical linkage, strict contracts, memory discipline, and verifiable, complete design.
 It is intentionally rigorous, auditable, and consistent with all Stage frameworks, ensuring the system is deployable on spot with confidence.